Para leer esta hoja informativa en español, haga clic aquí.

 Living with HIV has at times been known to take the fun and pleasure out of sex.
 Many women living with HIV struggle in one way or another with intimacy after being diagnosed — whether it be with stigma, body image issues, or fear of transmission.

-One extremely important and exciting development in HIV science and community is that, after years of research and lots of evidence, we now know that a person living with HIV who is taking HIV drugs and has an undetectable viral load (not enough HIV in their blood for a test to measure) cannot transmit HIV to a sexual partner.
+One extremely important and exciting development in HIV science and community is that, after years of research and lots of evidence, we now know that a person living with HIV who is taking HIV drugs and has an undetectable viral load (not enough HIV in their blood for a standard test to measure) cannot transmit HIV to a sexual partner.
 This fact is often referred to using the phrase Undetectable Equals Untransmittable, or U=U. Being able to remove that fear of a partner acquiring HIV has had an overwhelmingly positive effect on the sexual confidence of many people living with HIV.

 Many women find that when they feel confident being sexual, they enjoy sex more.
 Part of this confidence comes from not only knowing what feels good to you and your partner, but also understanding how to practice safer sex and have it feel good.
 There's a lot more room for pleasure when worry and fear about HIV transmission have been addressed.